sponge/slate2d/readme.md

 binds are all present.
 Everything is provided through a library, `libslate2d`.
 This keeps the game's entry point relatively simple.
 A game loop with mouse, keyboard, and controller support including rebindable keys only requires a few functions.

-The default library host integrates the [Wren](https://github.com/wren-lang/wren) scripting language.
-Although the intent originally was to write game code in C, I found the Wren language and really enjoyed writing code in it.
-It's easy enough to swap out, though.
-Any language that can load a shared library and call C functions can be used.
+The default library host allows you to write games in JavaScript, through [QuickJS](https://bellard.org/quickjs/), but Slate2D can be used with any language that can load a shared library and call C functions can be used.
 Nim, Python, Node.js, and C# have all been able to load the shared library and setup a main loop.
 If you've found some neat programming thing, and wish you had an easy way to draw some graphics with it, Slate2D can get you off the ground.

 ## Instructions